zijianlew/zijianlew.github.io/research.md

 Showing that one is confident, successful, having a good time, or good looking has become the norm on social media.
 People appear to lead perfect lives.
 But can these near-perfect online self-presentations ironically lead to negative outcomes: perhaps feelings of inauthenticity for a message creator, or envy in an audience member?

 This line of research has several aims.
 First, it seeks to rethink what it means to optimize one's online self-presentations and avoid contributing to toxic positivity.
-Second, it strives to learn more about how media content that is thematically non-hedonic (such as those related to melancholy, nature, art, gratitude, or bouncing back from failures) can be perceived as meaningful.
+Second, it strives to learn more about how media content that is thematically non-hedonic (such as those related to transience, melancholy, nature, art, gratitude, or bouncing back from failures) can be perceived as meaningful.

 ---